 Nonprofit Megaphone has a 100% success rate in acquiring the Grant and currently manages more than 48 million in ad dollars.
 We can create ad campaigns for each of your services, programs, or areas of focus.
 As a part of our services, we select keywords for each campaign, write ads to appear in search results, and continually test different versions to improve performance.
 You tell us your objectives, and we take it from there.
 It’s Google Grant Management made easy.

 We wholeheartedly believe in the causes of the nonprofits we help.
 If we are able to help you to obtain the Grant today and nothing more, that’s fantastic.
-However, if you think that professional optimization, advice, and fine-tuning could be of assistance, connect with us here for a free consultation.
+However, if you think that professional optimization, advice, and fine-tuning could be of assistance, connect with us here.

 As you can see, the Google Ad Grant is a potential powerhouse for nonprofits of all sizes if properly utilized.
 Even so, a large percentage of nonprofits in the U.S. and beyond miss out on this opportunity because they do not know what the Grant does, how to apply, or how to use it to the fullest.